petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 # Troubleshooting VM provisioning with cloud-init

 > [!CAUTION]
 > This article references CentOS, a Linux distribution that is End Of Life (EOL) status.
-Please consider your use and plan accordingly.
+Consider your use and plan accordingly.
 For more information, see the [CentOS End Of Life guidance](~/articles/virtual-machines/workloads/centos/centos-end-of-life.md).

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Flexible scale sets

-If you have been creating generalized custom images, using cloud-init to do provisioning, but have found that VM did not create correctly, you will need to troubleshoot your custom images.
+If you create generalized custom images and use cloud-init for provisioning, but the VM doesn’t build correctly, you’ll need to troubleshoot the image.
+Start by checking whether the provisioning steps in cloud-init are causing the issue.

 Some examples, of issues with provisioning:

-- Cloud-init reports failure that is returned by Compute Resource Provider API on error.
+- The Compute Resource Provider API returns an error, and cloud-init reports the resulting failure..
 - VM gets stuck at 'creating' for 40 minutes, and the VM creation is marked as failed.
 - [Custom data](/azure/virtual-machines/custom-data) or [User data](/azure/virtual-machines/user-data) does not get processed.
 - The ephemeral disk fails to mount (for VM skus that come with SCSI resource disks).